 CVE-2026-7081: Buffer Overflow in Tenda F456

-CVE-2026-7081 is a high-severity buffer overflow vulnerability in the Tenda F456 router firmware version 1.
+CVE-2026-7081 is a high-severity buffer overflow vulnerability in Tenda F456 version 1.
 0. 0.
-5. The flaw exists in the httpd component, specifically in the fromGstDhcpSetSer function handling the dips argument.
-This vulnerability can be exploited remotely without user interaction and requires low attack complexity and privileges.
-Although an exploit is publicly available, there is no confirmed patch or official remediation at this time.
+5. The flaw exists in the httpd component, specifically in the fromGstDhcpSetSer function handling the /goform/GstDhcpSetSer endpoint.
+Manipulating the 'dips' argument can trigger a buffer overflow, allowing remote exploitation without user interaction or privileges.
+Although an exploit is publicly available, there are no confirmed reports of exploitation in the wild.
+No official patch or remediation guidance has been provided by the vendor as of the publication date.

 AI Analysis